WANGXinyiLinda/Policy-Gradient-Trading-Algorithm-by-Maximizing-Sharpe-Ratio/readme.md

 ## Usage:

+This python 3 implementation is mostly based on Keras with a Tensorflow backend.
+You will also need pandas, numpy and sklearn to handle the data.

 For the proposed policy gradient algorithm, please see the jupyter notebook in the ./PG directory.

 For the Q learning algorithm baseline, please see the jupyter notebook in the ./tabular-Q directory.